joshjohanning/joshjohanning.github.io/_posts/2021-09-08-github-code-coverage.md

         reportgenerator -reports:$(Agent.WorkFolder)/**/coverage.cobertura.xml -targetdir:$(Build.SourcesDirectory)/CodeCoverage -reporttypes:'Cobertura'
 ```

+Then, since you have a single Cobertura report, you can point the file that is outputted to the action.

+> CodeCoverageSummary [v1.3.0](https://github.com/irongut/CodeCoverageSummary/releases/tag/v1.3.0) now supports glob pattern matching for multiple coverage files.
+Now, you don't even have to use the example above to combine the code coverage report before processing!
+{: .prompt-tip }

 ## Conclusion

-Maybe not as pretty as the Cobertura report shown in Azure DevOps, but just as effective!
+Maybe not _as pretty_ as the Cobertura report shown in Azure DevOps, but just as effective!
+Certainly the addition of [job summaries](https://github.blog/changelog/2022-05-09-github-actions-enhance-your-actions-with-job-summaries/) makes this a better experience.

-And hey, now on the GitHub Pull Request, you get to actually see the code coverage report before the *[end of the entire pipeline run](https://josh-ops.com/posts/azure-devops-code-coverage/#code-coverage-tab-not-showing-up)* like in Azure DevOps :).
+And hey, now on the GitHub Pull Request, you get to actually see the code coverage report before the *[end of the entire pipeline run](https://josh-ops.com/posts/azure-devops-code-coverage/#code-coverage-tab-not-showing-up)* like in Azure DevOps 😀.